-Immigrants from the Middle East began arriving in Cleveland as early as 1895, most escaping the turmoil in the region that led up to WWI.
-Most of the early Arab settlers came from great Syria (a country that included today's Lebanon) and, unlike much of the Arab world, were Christians.
-These immigrants settled around Bolivar Avenue in downtown Cleveland and in Tremont..
+Immigrants from the Middle East began arriving in Cleveland as early as 1895, most escaping the turmoil in the region that led up to World War I. Most of the early Arab settlers came from Greater Syria (a country that included today's Lebanon) and, unlike much of the Arab world, were Christians.
+These immigrants settled around Bolivar Avenue in downtown Cleveland and in Tremont.

-A second wave of Arab immigrants arrived in Cleveland after the founding of Israel in 1948, mostly displaced Palestinians.
+The second wave of Arab immigrants arrived in Cleveland after the founding of Israel in 1948, and these immigrants were mostly displaced Palestinians.

-Today, the city's Arab heritage can be seen in the markets around the West Side Market and in the churches, especially St. Maron's on Carnegie and St. George Antiochian Orthodox Chruch in Tremont.
+Today, the city's Arab heritage can be seen in the markets around the West Side Market and in the churches, especially St. Maron's on Carnegie and St. George Antiochian Orthodox Church in Tremont.